-- 6. Judicial Board A Judicial Board may be appointed by the Chief Conduct Officer to hear a case.
-Judicial Board consists of one student and two members of the faculty or staff. - 7.
+- 1. Chief Conduct Officer The Associate Director of Community Standards and Social Responsibility oversees the community standards and student judicial process. - 2.
+Chief Appellate Officer Vice President of Student Affairs. - 3.
+Hearing Officer The Hearing Officer is a trained member of the faculty or staff at STU who is appointed by the Associate Director The Associate Director (Chief Conduct Officer) may serve as a Hearing Officer. - 4.
+Respondent The individual who has been charged with violating STU's Community Standards. - 5.
+Complainant A student or community member who files a formal complaint against another student. - 6.
+Judicial Board A Judicial Board convenes to hear a student conduct case.
+Whenever possible, the Judicial Board consists of three members (combination of students, faculty, and staff). - 7.
 Preponderance of Evidence The evidentiary standard used when determining a student (or students) responsibility.
-"Preponderance of Evidence" means that the information as a whole, shows that the fact(s) supports the conclusion that is "more likely than not" that the student engaged in the alleged behavior. - 8.
-Responsible and Not Responsible A student is asked to make a declaration of "Responsible" or "Not Responsible" during their Preliminary Conference.
+"Preponderance of Evidence" means that the information as a whole, shows that the fact(s) supports the conclusion that is "more likely than not" that the student engaged in the alleged behavior.

+- 8. Responsible and Not Responsible A student is asked to make a declaration of "Responsible" or "Not Responsible" during their Preliminary Conference.
 When a student declares that he or she is "Not Responsible" for an alleged violation a Hearing Officer(s) is appointed to decide whether or not the student is responsible by the preponderance of evidence in a hearing. - 9.
 Hearing A hearing is the opportunity for the University to determine the level to which a student is responsible/not-responsible for an alleged violation of the Community Commitments.